yarafe/Test/Sentinel/faz-microsoft-sentinel2.md

 - A Microsoft Entra application to authenticate against the API [link](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) and:
     - A service principal on the Microsoft Entra application
     - A secret for the Microsoft Entra application
-- A data collection endpoint (DCE) in same region as Log Analytics workspace, to receive data [link](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-endpoint-overview?tabs=portal)
+- A data collection endpoint (DCE) in same region as Log Analytics workspace, to receive data [link](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-endpoint-overview?tabs=portal).
 - Grants the app Contributor permissions to:
     -  The Log Analytics workspace
     - The resource group for data collection rules
     - The resource group for data collection endpoints

-You can use powershell script to create and configure the previous requirements [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/set-up-logs-ingestion-api-prerequisites)
+You can use powershell script to create and configure the previous requirements [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/set-up-logs-ingestion-api-prerequisites).

 - Dedicated linux VM [link](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).
 - Fortigate with FortiAnalyzer Integration (optional) [link](https://docs.fortinet.com/document/fortigate/7.4.2/administration-guide/712303/configuring-fortianalyzer).

 **Deployment Steps**

-- Create DCR and custom table based on DCR
+- Step 1: Create DCR and Custom Table(based on DCR)

+Navigate to Log Analytics Workspace Go to:
-Navigate to Log Analytics Workspace- > Settings -> Tables Then create - > New custom log (DCR-based)
+Log Analytics Workspace -> Settings -> Tables
+Then select: Create -> New custom log (DCR-based)
 ![ Create Custom Table](images/customtable1.png)

-You can create new DCR and assign it to custom Table
+Create a New DCR and assign it to your custom table.
 ![ Create DCR From Custom Table](images/create-dcr-from-customtable.png)

-upload sample file
-You can find an example below:
+Use the sample file provided below to define the schema for your custom table:
 <pre><code>
 {
   "pri": "189",